18F/health-tracking-course/collections/_courses/two/reportout.md

 # {{ page.title }}

-The second course touches on the highest priority dimension of each indicator in the [health tracking rubric](/rubric/).
+The second course touches on the highest priority dimension of each indicator in the [health rubric](/rubric/).

-This last module is a chance to reflect and report out. **Reflection is a critical part of the learning process**.
+This last module is a chance to reflect and report out.
+We'll do this at the end of every course. **Reflection is a critical part of the learning process**.

-## Things I Learned (30m, solo)
+## Things I learned (30m, solo)

 Take a free page in your notebook where you've been keeping track of your lesson notes for this course.